Global19-atlassian-net/targeted-phasing-consensus/README.md

 # add script folder to path
 cd targeted-phasing-consensus
 export PATH=$PWD:$PATH
+# ensure that samtools and arrow are in your path
+samtools --version  # should report >= 1.3.1
+arrow --version     # should report >= 2.2.0

 # create a working directory and change into it, e.g.
 mkdir ~/phased_data